What Is Landscape Ecology?

-Mission of IALE-North America
+The purpose of IALE–North America is to:

 - Foster landscape ecology research and practice across North America;